simolus3/tinano/tinano/README.md

 class UserRow {

-  final int id; // will read the id column from sql, names must match! final String name; // will read the name column from sql, names must match!
+  final int id; // will read the id column from sql, names must match!
+  @FromColumn("user_name")
+  final String name; // will read the user_name column from sql

   UserRow(this.id, this.name);

 }
 ```
+As you've seen, using the `@FromColumn` annotation allows you to specify from which
+sql column the field will be read from.
+If the column and the field names match, the
+`@FromColumn` declaration can be omitted.

 #### Variables
 As you can see, you can easily map the parameters of your method to sql